 In a U.S. cost-benefit analysis, counterterrorism activities in Africa offer a useful case.
-These account for about 0.3 percent of Defense Department personnel and budgetary resources and involve primarily training and advising roles.39 In December 2019, as part of his review of global deployments, then defense secretary Mark Esper proposed a major drawdown of U.S. forces from West Africa in "a push to reduce post-9/11 missions battling terrorist groups, and instead to refocus Pentagon priorities on confronting so-called Great Powers like Russia and China."40 One explanation was that Africa-based terrorist threats do not threaten the U.S. homeland, as the commander of U.S. Africa Command testified before Congress.41 Fast-forward to December 2020, when the Justice Department indicted a Kenyan national for conspiring to hijack an aircraft to conduct a 9/11-style terrorist plot on behalf of al-Shabab.42 These threats develop quickly when terrorists operate in relative safe havens, undermining the efficacy of the homeland-threat litmus test.
+These account for about 0.3 percent of Defense Department personnel and budgetary resources and involve primarily training and advising roles.23 In December 2019, as part of his review of global deployments, then defense secretary Mark Esper proposed a major drawdown of U.S. forces from West Africa in "a push to reduce post-9/11 missions battling terrorist groups, and instead to refocus Pentagon priorities on confronting so-called Great Powers like Russia and China."24 One explanation was that Africa-based terrorist threats do not threaten the U.S. homeland, as the commander of U.S. Africa Command testified before Congress.25 Fast-forward to December 2020, when the Justice Department indicted a Kenyan national for conspiring to hijack an aircraft to conduct a 9/11-style terrorist plot on behalf of al-Shabab.26 These threats develop quickly when terrorists operate in relative safe havens, undermining the efficacy of the homeland-threat litmus test.

-Whether or not al-Qaeda, the Islamic State, or other terrorist groups in Africa pose an immediate threat to the U.S. homeland, Africa has become a terrorist hotbed, with violent extremist incidents in the Sahel doubling every year since 2015.43 It would be folly to wait until that threat metastasizes and strikes the homeland before putting some skin in the game to help counter terrorism in Africa.
+Whether or not al-Qaeda, the Islamic State, or other terrorist groups in Africa pose an immediate threat to the U.S. homeland, Africa has become a terrorist hotbed, with violent extremist incidents in the Sahel doubling every year since 2015.27 It would be folly to wait until that threat metastasizes and strikes the homeland before putting some skin in the game to help counter terrorism in Africa.
 Such efforts could be partner-led and U.S.-enabled with a focus on leveraging America's unique intelligence capabilities, and they need not involve the deployment of large numbers of soldiers.
 To be sure, they should focus not only (or even primarily) on military support but rather on civilian counterterrorism capacity building.
 Furthermore, given burgeoning Russian and Chinese activity in Africa, premising a redeployment from the continent-which is small, affordable, and effective-on the need to shift to Great Power competition rings hollow.
-In a letter to Defense Secretary Esper raising their concerns about a possible reduction of U.S. forces in Africa, a bipartisan group of U.S. lawmakers underscored this point: "China and Russia have made aggressive, targeted investments in African countries as both powers look to expand their influence in the region.
-Over the past two decades, China has positioned itself as the continent's largest trading partner.
-Since 2015, Russia has signed more than 20 bilateral military cooperation agreements with African states."44 A small, light U.S. counterterrorism presence in Africa would appear to constitute smart policy from the perspective of both counterterrorism and interstate competition.
+A small, light U.S. counterterrorism presence in Africa would appear to constitute smart policy from the perspective of both counterterrorism and interstate competition.